Premises Liability Accidents

 If you are injured on someone else's property because of unsafe conditions, laws decide who is at fault for such accidents.
 In determining premises liability, the important factors are ownership, possession, and control of the premises.
 The person who owns, possesses, or controls the premises may be held responsible for any injuries arising from a condition of the premises.
 An owner or possessor of premises is required by law to act reasonably in order to keep the property safe and prevent anybody on the property from being injured.
 In California, simply owning or occupying premises does not make the owner or occupier liable for injuries sustained on the property.
 There must be some form of verifiable negligence for the owner or possessor to be held liable.

-Injuries can occur because toxins or spills were not cleaned up, holes were not filled, warnings were not posted, or for similar negligent reasons.
-Other premises incidents might include a swimming pool drowning, broken stairs or railing, construction accidents, injuries from toxic material, inadequate security and even dog bites.
+Injuries or wrongful death can occur for negligent reasons.
+Premises incidents might include a swimming pool drowning, broken stairs or railing, construction accidents, injuries from toxic material, inadequate warning, inadequate security, and known dangerous conditions.

 Premises accidents can occur anywhere including: